cknips/b3form/README.md

     value_2' => :value_2]]`

-The latter two are equivalent to the format of a Hash or Array you can pass to the select helper as choiches in the standard rails form builder.
+The latter two are equivalent to the format of a Hash or Array you can pass to the select helper as choices in the standard rails form builder.

 So to render the same HTML as above, you can do (showing the usage of an Array and a Hash, usage of the nested Array is not shown):